Your brand identity is your company’s public face.

 This is another area that Brandless leverages to turn what seems like bland, nondescript packages into a powerful statement.

-The genius of Brandless’ approach is that by stripping away most of what we come to expect about products and packaging, it allows the story behind the brand to come forward.
+The genius of Brandless’s approach is that stripping away most of what we come to expect about products and packaging allows the story behind the brand to come forward.
 This has resonated with consumers, and according to Sharkey, especially with millennials.

 “They don’t want to go with brands that don’t represent their values,” she explained in an appearance on CBS This Morning.
-“They want to eat natural, they want to work with a company that is socially responsible.
+“They want to eat natural, they want to work with a socially responsible company.
 They want the transparency.”

 This is one of the biggest stories that Brandless tells: that the typical products you buy are overpriced, wasteful, and do not give back to the community.

-According to a study by Geniusworks, 88% of consumers believe companies should wield their power to promote societal change and should concern themselves with pressing societal issues.
-The study asserts that a brand that balance purpose with action is bound to see that action reflected in an increase on their business’ bottom line.
+According to a study by Geniusworks, 88% of consumers believe companies should wield their power to promote societal change and concern themselves with pressing societal issues.
+The study asserts that a brand that balances purpose with action is bound to see that action reflected an increase in their business’s bottom line.

-Brandless hopes by selling directly to consumers, and by making the key benefits of each product (non-GMO, organic, fair-trade, etc.) the product’s actual packaging, it can weave a story that hits home with customers.
+Brandless hopes by selling directly to consumers and making the key benefits of each product (non-GMO, organic, fair-trade, etc.), the product’s actual packaging can weave a story that hits home with customers.

-The lessons here is to create a compelling story, and then weave it through your entire product experience.
+The lesson here is to create a compelling story and then weave it through your entire product experience.

 Dare to dream big, but start small

-Brandless is taking on one of the biggest, most challenging incumbents in the world: the traditional grocery business.
+Brandless is taking on one of the biggest, most challenging incumbents globally: the traditional grocery business.

 Does anyone remember Webvan?
 The company burned through nearly $400 million in three years trying to build an online grocery and delivery business before going bankrupt in 2001 and selling to Amazon.

 This focus has multiple advantages.
-By keeping the number of choices low and the product selection focused, Brandless reiterates their goal of cutting waste and delivering only value.
+By keeping the number of choices low and the product selection focused, Brandless reiterates its goal of cutting waste and delivering only value.

-It would be more difficult for Brandless to stress the message that they only care about what’s important and dispense with the rest if they had a huge, unwieldy catalog of products.
+It would be more difficult for Brandless to stress the message that they only care about what’s essential and dispense with the rest if they had a vast, unwieldy catalog of products.

 Small businesses can learn a great deal from the branding direction adopted by Brandless.

-By keeping their values an integral part of their brand experience, Brandless has created a powerful brand: one that connects with their customers in meaningful, impactful ways.
+By keeping their values an integral part of their brand experience, Brandless has created a powerful brand that connects with their customers in meaningful, impactful ways.

-Businesses in all industries would be wise to take heed and reflect on their own brand messaging.
+Businesses in all industries would be wise to take heed and reflect on their brand messaging.

-Having a well thought out brand strategy is more important than ever – make sure yours is reflective of how you want your customers to see you, and leave all the excess collecting dust near the other brands in aisle nine.
+When starting your own business or growing an existing business, a well-thought-out brand strategy is more critical than ever.
+Ensure your brand strategy reflects how you want your customers to see you, and leave all the excess collecting dust near the other brands in aisle nine.

 Design Done Better